Strawberry Cake

 Strawberry Cake Batter

-Beat the butter with a mixer for 30 seconds.
+Beat the softened butter with a mixer on medium speed to low speed for 30 seconds.
 Add the sugar and the oil and beat for another minute or two, until the batter is fluffy.

 Add the eggs, one at a time, mixing until completely incorporated before adding the next egg.
 Along with the final egg, you can add the vanilla extract.